Cevelop/cevelop.github.io/_posts/2015-06-24-cevelop-on-mars.markdown

 title:  "Cevelop on Mars"
 ---

-**Eclipse Mars** has arrived, including an new version of the CDT C/C++ Development Tools on which Cevelop is built.
+**Eclipse Mars** has arrived, including a new version of the CDT C/C++ Development Tools on which Cevelop is built.
 The most important news and changes of the Eclipse platform are summarized in [Platform New and Noteworthy](https://www.eclipse.org/eclipse/news/4.5/platform.php).
 The platform has received many small fixes, stability and performance improvements.
 For example, the user interface has been cleaned up a bit (better icons, dark theme) and made more customizable.

 Eclipse CDT now comes with support for [Docker](https://www.docker.com/) to manage images and containers directly in Eclipse.
 It also allows you to run and debug C/C++ applications in a container.
 For more details, see [New in CDT 8.7.](https://wiki.eclipse.org/CDT/User/NewIn87)